judoapp/judo-swiftui/README.md

 - iOS SDK: iOS 14 or newer
 - Xcode 13 or newer

+# Note

+The Judo SDK is currently in beta.
+Until we release an official version, target the main branch in your SPM configuration.

 # Install the SDK

 The recommended way to install the Judo SDK is with SwiftPM.